Copper Beech - Fagus sylvatica 'Atropunicea'

 Beechnuts require one growing season to mature and they ripen between September and November.
 The fruit is a small, 3-angled nut borne in soft-spined husks often known as beechmast.
 Two or (rarely) three nuts may be found within a single bur.
 The first nuts to fall are usually wormy or aborted.
 Seed fall begins after the first heavy frosts have caused the burs to open and is completed within a few weeks.

 Beech mast is palatable to a large variety of birds and mammals, including mice, squirrels, chipmunks, black bear, deer, foxes, ruffed grouse, ducks, and bluejays.
 Beech is the only nut producer in the northern hardwood type.
-Beech wood is used for flooring, furniture, turned products and novelties, veneer, plywood, railroad ties, baskets, pulp, charcoal, and rough lumber.
+Beech wood is used for flooring, furniture, turned products and novelties, veneer, plywood, railroad ties, baskets, pulp, charcoal, and lumber.
 It is especially favored for fuelwood because of its high density and good burning qualities [1].

 Copper Beech Bark